 You can watch the amazing phenomenon of metamorphosis up close with this kit from Insect Lore!
 This reusable butterfly habitat is made of a fine transparent mesh that makes it easy to observe the changes going on inside.
-Send off your certificate to receive caterpillars and food, then set up the easy-to-use feeder so your caterpillars can grow.
-Soon enough you'll get to watch them form a chrysalis and then emerge as painted lady butterflies that you can release into your own garden!
+Send off your certificate to receive caterpillars and food, and watch them form a chrysalis on the plastic log.
+They'll emerge as painted lady butterflies that you can release into your own garden!
 The habitat collapses for storage, but you can use it as many times as you want to observe caterpillars, butterflies, and other insects around your home.

 Learn all about the insects of the world with this gorgeously illustrated bingo game from Laurence King Publishing!
 Sixty-four species of bugs are featured, from the Giant Hawker Dragonfly to the Sacred Scarab to the Honey Bee!
 Mark them off on your card and get a bingo to win!
 The leaflet includes basic information and a few fascinating facts about each species featured, and kids will love the illustrated bug tokens and the colorful counters.

 Safely keep your insect subjects for longer-term study with this handy Critter Case!
 The plastic frame and easy-carry handle makes this case suitable to take both outdoors and in, while the high-quality mesh fabric on the sides allows easy observation of your insect finds.
 The hatch on the side allows you to set up a comfortable environment with branches, leaves, and so on to make your specimens feel at home, while the flat bottom keeps it stable and allows you to display it on a table or desk.
 And to give her a safe way to catch her critters, check out the Happy Giddy Bug Net for ages 3 to 8.